Overview

 Mullaghcarn and Gortin Forest Walk

-For those seeking a longer, varied experience, the 12.4 km Mullaghcarn and Gortin Forest Walk combines woodland, open mountain, and a secondary summit (Slieveard).
-The trail gains 716 m in elevation and typically takes 4–6 hours to complete.
-Starting from the car park at the end of Scenic Drive in Gortin Glen Forest Park, walkers ascend through dense coniferous stands before breaking out onto the open summit of Mullaghcarn.
-After a brief rest, the route continues southwest toward Slieveard, offering additional vistas before looping back through the forest to the trailhead.
+For a longer, varied experience, the 12.4km Mullaghcarn and Gortin Forest Walk combines woodland, open mountain, and a secondary summit (Slieveard).
+The trail gains 716m in elevation and typically takes 4–6 hours to complete.
+Starting from the car park at the end of Scenic Drive in Gortin Glen Forest Park, walkers ascend through dense coniferous stands before breaking out onto the open summit.
+The route continues southwest toward Slieveard, offering additional vistas before looping back through the forest.
+This “lollipop” route is marked with average signage and is suitable for older children comfortable with moderate hill walking.

 Events

-Mullaghcarn Giant (trail race)
+Mullaghcarn Giant Trail Race

-WalkNI award
+WalkNI Award

 Wildlife & Landscape